modernistik/parse-stack/README.md

   # find all users who have liked this band, where :likes is a column
   # in the Band collection - NOT in the User collection.
   users = Parse::User.all :likes.related_to => band

+  # or use the relation accessor in band.
+It is equivalent since Band is
+  # declared with a :has_many association.
+  band.likes.all # => array of Parse::Users who liked the band
 ```
 You can also find all bands that a specific user has liked.